kiwicom/mobile/docs/android/deploy.md

-## Deploy rnkiwimobile and dependencies
+## Deploy rnkiwimobile and native dependencies

 GitlabCI will take care of this anytime we merge something to `master`.

-It will skip it if the version(s) has not changed in the [.build/package.json](../../.build/package.json#L3).
+1. It will check if a new version of a native dependency needs to be deployed into Trinerdis or skip it otherwise if the version has not changed in the [.build/package.json](../../.build/package.json).
+2. It will deploy `rnkiwimobile` with the same version number (and new JS code) or a new one if we bump the [global version]([.build/package.json](../../.build/package.json#L3))

-If we want to trigger it manually, we can do so from the root of this repo:
+If we want to trigger all this process manually, we can do so from the root of this repo:

 ```bash
 ANDROID_DEPLOYMENT_PASSWORD=PASSWORD_HERE yarn release-android
 ```

-### Deploy dependencies manually
+## Deploy manually

 TODO